Rear-Admiral Victor Alexander Montagu

 Last Edited=9 Feb 2011

-General Charles Cadogan, 2nd Baron Cadogan of Oakley was born in 1685.1 He was the son of Henry Cadogan and Bridget Waller.2 He married Elizabeth Sloane, daughter of Sir Hans Sloane, 1st and last Bt. and Elizabeth Langley, on 25 July 1717 at St. George the Martyr, Queen Square, London, England.3 He died on 24 September 1776.1 He was buried on 30 September 1776 at Caversham, Oxfordshire, England.3 His will was probated in October 1776.3
+General Charles Cadogan, 2nd Baron Cadogan of Oakley was born in 1685.1 He was the son of Henry Cadogan and Bridget Waller.2 He married Elizabeth Sloane, daughter of Sir Hans Sloane, 1st and last Bt. and Elizabeth Langley, on 25 July 1717 at St. George the Martyr, Queen Square, London, EnglandG.3 He died on 24 September 1776.1 He was buried on 30 September 1776 at Caversham, Oxfordshire, EnglandG.3 His will was proven (by probate) in October 1776.3

 Atterbury describes him as "a bold, bad, boistrous, blustering, bloody, booby."3